-Natural Remedies to Fight Dandruff
+Natural Remedies That May Help Fight Dandruff

 Undoubtedly, dandruff is one of the most common scalp problems, which is usually fairly unpleasant.
 Although a lot of people associate it with poor hygiene, the truth is that it could be caused by several different things: excessive oil production, stress, allergies, and even fungus.
-That’s why we are going to give you a few natural remedies below to help fight dandruff.

 It’s important to mention that these remedies do not work in all cases, depending on what type of dandruff you have.
 If it is the result of too much oil production on the scalp, these remedies will work for you.
-However, if you dandruff is caused by fungus, you’ll need to see a specialist, who will likely prescribe you a pharmaceutical shampoo.
+However, if your dandruff is caused by fungus, you’ll need to see a specialist, who will likely prescribe you a pharmaceutical shampoo.